Nutanix-APJ/NHT/diyfoundation/diyfoundation.rst

  Method.1 Identify MAC Address (BMC MAC address) of Nodes (A, B, C) by accessing IPMI IP for each node

- Method.2 Identify MAC Address of Nodes (A, B, C) by login AHV host with User: root, Password: nutanix/4u for each node
+ Method.2 Identify MAC Address of Nodes (A, B, C) by login AHV host with User: root, Password: *default* for each node

 Access Node A IPMI through IP 10.21.xx.33 and ADMIN/ADMIN